International law journal Of London

-This note, already published via realtime network capabilities in several outlets, provides a brief of a hypothetical resolution against the United States Of America at the United Nations Human Rights Council (UNHRC); with the basics of a guaranteed cure for cancer and all other viruses.
+This note, already published provides a brief of a hypothetical resolution against the United States Of America at the United Nations Human Rights Council (UNHRC).
 The International Law Journal of London allows for re-publication of this piece, provided it is in verbatum.

 An investigatory note on the Swedish multinational H&M's use of child labour in Myanmar by Aleydis Nissen, Ph.D. candidate at Cardiff University, U.K.

 Please see the case note and comments for our forthcoming third volume.
 The case analysed is C-366/10, Air Transport Association of America and Others v.
 Secretary of State for Energy and Climate Change.